Table of Contents[Hide][Show]

 Next, gather the kids and their carryon bags.
 If they need new backpacks, now’s the time to order them.
 Then, make lists together of the must-have stuff they should include in their individual carryon bags.
 Preschoolers need activity books, crayons and their favorite stuffed animal.
 Teens won’t leave home without electronics and headphones.
 Write the lists on index cards (don’t forget essential toiletry items) and stash them in the carryons to tick off things as you pack.

 Finally, get fresh travel accessories.
-You’ve saved all that cash on the vacation you cancelled.
+You’ve saved all that cash on the vacation you canceled.
 Spend some of it so you can travel in style once it’s again safe to do that.
 For example, if you haven’t used packing cubes, consider buying some.
 It’s an excellent way to organize suitcases and carryons, especially if you move frequently between hotels on a trip.

 Maybe there’s a bright side to being grounded.